Difference Between Harpsichord and Piano

 The piano is employed with a hammer to strike against the strings.
 Bartolomeo Cristofori created Piano in the 16th century.
 The piano produces both soft and loud songs that are found to be very soothing.
 It is a different kind of instrument that appears to be comfortable while playing it.

-There are many other instruments but piano that has their own grace and is regarded to be the king of instruments.
-The piano is many other features has makes it unique and forms other kinds of variants.
+There are many other instruments, but the piano has its own grace and is regarded to be the king of instruments.
+The piano is many other features has makes it unique and form other kinds of variants.

 piano